luminarily/bookofmormon/_posts/2020-04-29-imagine-no-heaven.md

 In March of 2020, Gal Gadot and a bunch of celebrities sang the song "Imagine" by John Lennon.

-This post isn't about Gal Gadot - maybe she meant well.
+This post isn't about Gal Gadot - maybe she meant well?
 Despite the pleasing melody, the lyrics of this song are deceptive in my view.

 Read carefully...